adriaan-vd-graaf/genome_integration/README.md

 The output files are of the [summary statistic format](#Summary-statistics-input-file) and [phenotype format](#Phenotype-input-file).
 These files can be directly used as an input to MR-link.

-If you want to calibrate _p_ values for scenarios with a non null causal effect, it's important to do the calibration on the same scenario, but with a zero causal effect, and use the `--only_calibrate` option in the `p_value_calibration.py` script.
+After running MR-link on the simulated values, it's important to consider that p value calibration should only be done on simulation scenarios with no causal effect, save the parameters of the beta distribution and use the `--only_calibrate` option in the `p_value_calibration.py` script for the scenarios with a real causal effect.